 Problem solved, right?
 Wrong!
 It was Thursday morning when we nursed our hangovers with a Benedicts brunch, and we had an all-day pre-booked tour of Jerusalem on Friday (departing 7:15AM).
 Our only opportunity to secure a hire car before the whole bloody country shut down for their day of rest would be that afternoon (Thursday).
 Right!

 We switched gears accordingly.
-We jumped straight onto rentalcars.com and booked a car to pick up that afternoon.
+A few keystrokes later (seriously, check out rentalcars.com – they saved our arses) we had booked a car to pick up that afternoon.
 Then, as originally planned, we ventured back out around 11AM, back through Shuk Ha’Carmel to pick up some food for a picnic lunch.
 Once again, we were definitely ripped off by the merchants, but it was worth it for the amazing selection of Israeli olives, grapes, cold cuts, hummus, and three different types of cheese.
 This (getting ripped off and consoling ourselves with reassurances that it was worth it) was a pattern that emerged early and stuck with us the entire trip.

 We walked down along the coastline into Old Jaffa – the oldest part of Tel Aviv.